What is the Best Accounting Cycle Process?

 Step 5: Final Trial Balance — In this step, the accountant removes all the discrepancies in the Trail balance, including locate and fix errors, pass adjusting entries, etc. After these adjustments, Trail Balance is finalized

 Step 7: Financial statements — With the corrections done, the three financial statements — Income Statement, Balance Sheet, and Cash flows Statement are prepared and finalized.
+This step is essential for those learning how to understand a balance sheet for beginners and for anyone focused on understanding financial statements for accounting purposes.

 Step 8: Closing the Books — Finally, a company closes all ledgers and ends the accounting cycle by closing its books on the last day of the accounting period.
 Closing books means all the balances are closed while assets and liabilities are carried forward to the next accounting period.
 Accounting cycle starts over again in the next year, and the company follows all the above eight steps.